NGC 5643: Structure

 NGC 5643 is a grand design spiral galaxy, with two well-defined, symmetric arms.
-In the circumnuclear region are other dust spirals, but the two main dust arms are wider.
-The galaxy is seen nearly face on, at an inclination of ∼ 27°.
+In the circumnuclear region, other dust spirals are present, but the two main dust arms are wider.
+The galaxy is seen nearly face on, at an inclination of ~ 27°.

 Active galactic nucleus

 The galaxy has a low-luminosity active galactic nucleus of Seyfert 2 type and is also a luminous infrared galaxy.
-The galaxy has a double sided diffuse radiojet.
-The galaxy exhibits an extended emission line region elongated in a direction close to the radio position angle of 87°±3°.
+The galaxy has a double-sided diffuse radiojet.
+The galaxy exhibits an extended emission-line region elongated along a direction close to the radio position angle of 87°±3°.
 Chris Simpson et al. analysed images takes from the WFPC2 camera of the Hubble Space Telescope in [O III] λ5007 and Hα and found emission extending eastward for at least 1.8 kpc and in the [O III]/Hα map a well-defined V-shaped structure that they identified as the projection of a tridimensional ionisation cone, which shares the same axis with the radio emission.
 A dust lane perpendicular to this axis obstructs the nucleus from direct view.
 A disk of material was found when the data cubes of VLT were analysed.
-It is aligned with the nucleus and circles it and possibly provides gas to the active galactic nucleus.
+It is aligned with the nucleus, circles it, and may provide gas to the active galactic nucleus.
 The mass of the supermassive black hole has been estimated based on the galaxy stellar velocity dispersion to be 106.4 M⊙.
 It has been proposed that the gas outflow has led to star formation on two locations on the bar of the galaxy which lie at the location where the gas from the nucleus encounters the dense material of the bar.

-Via observations of the galaxy from the XMM Newton telescope in 2009, the galaxy is found to have a Compton–thick active galactic nucleus.
+Based on observations of the galaxy by the XMM Newton telescope in 2009, it was found to have a Compton–thick active galactic nucleus.
 Also the galaxy emits soft X-rays, mainly from photoionized matter.
 The presence of the compton-thick column which obstructs the nucleus was confirmed from observations by NuSTAR.

 Ultraluminous X-ray source

 In 2004, Guainazzi et al. detected in the images from XMM-Newton an ultraluminous X-ray source, named NGC 5643 ULX1, located within 0.8 arcminutes from the nucleus.
-The source outshone the nucleus in X-rays and if it is located within NGC 5643 its luminosity is over 1040 erg/s.
+The source outshone the nucleus in X-rays, and if it lies within NGC 5643, its luminosity exceeds 1040 erg/s.
 Its luminosity is variable.
 The X-rays could be produced either by an advection dominated disc or a Comptonising corona and the X-ray source is considered to be a black hole of stellar origin of approximately 30 solar masses.

 Supernovae

+Two supernova events have been recorded within the galaxy: